stvnshan/databaseApp/README.md

 For now, the web UI should be run with the *sample dataset*.
 Frontend files are found in `frontend/src/web`.

 Feature 1 – Agencies Page
 There is an Agencies webpage which lists police agencies stored in the database.
-The user enters a form to query the database, which will then return information about all agencies that satisfy this query.
+The user enters a form to query the database, which will then return information about all agencies that satisfy this query. <br>
-Query
+Query <br>
-SELECT A.AgencyID, A.AgencyName, A.Type, A.State, A.TotalShootings,
+SELECT A.AgencyID, A.AgencyName, A.Type, A.State, A.TotalShootings,<br>
-	JSONB_AGG(DISTINCT AI.IncidentID) AS IncidentIDs, JSONB_AGG(DISTINCT O.ori) 	 AS OriCodes
+	JSONB_AGG(DISTINCT AI.IncidentID) AS IncidentIDs, JSONB_AGG(DISTINCT O.ori) 	 AS OriCodes <br>
-FROM Agency A
+FROM Agency A <br>
-LEFT OUTER JOIN AgenciesInvolved AI ON A.AgencyID = AI.AgencyID
+LEFT OUTER JOIN AgenciesInvolved AI ON A.AgencyID = AI.AgencyID <br>
-LEFT OUTER JOIN ORICode O ON A.AgencyID = O.AgencyID
+LEFT OUTER JOIN ORICode O ON A.AgencyID = O.AgencyID <br>
-LEFT OUTER JOIN AgenciesInvolved AI ON A.AgencyID = AI.AgencyID
+LEFT OUTER JOIN AgenciesInvolved AI ON A.AgencyID = AI.AgencyID <br>
-LEFT OUTER JOIN HasORICodes O ON A.AgencyID = O.AgencyID
+LEFT OUTER JOIN HasORICodes O ON A.AgencyID = O.AgencyID <br>
-WHERE LOWER(A.AgencyName) LIKE “{SEARCH_TERM}”
+WHERE LOWER(A.AgencyName) LIKE “{SEARCH_TERM}” <br>
-GROUP BY A.AgencyID
+GROUP BY A.AgencyID <br>
-ORDER BY A.AgencyID
+ORDER BY A.AgencyID <br>

 Feature 2 – Map Visualizer